rs3lab/mage-artifact/mage-kernel/doc/reproducing-paper-evals.md

 *Estimated Time: 10m per data point*.

 This application requires a large Kroenecker graph dataset to traverse.
-Please move this graph to `~/kron.sg` in the Compute Node VM.
+Please move this graph to `/scratch/kron.sg` in the Compute Node VM.

-**SOSP Evaluators: you can find this file on the VM host, in your home directory.** We don't include it in the VM image, because there's not much disk space in the VM.
-We want you to be able to test the prior steps, without running into "out of storage" issues.
+**SOSP Evaluators**: we have done this for you.

 Once you have copied the file into the VM, run `$MIND_ROOT/apps/page-rank/run-benchmark.zsh`.